 If you’ve ever had a window somehow get moved off your screen, you know it can be frustrating not being able to drag it back.
 We’ve got a couple of ways you can move these rogue windows back to your desktop, though.

 This little problem can happen for a couple of different reasons.
-The most common is if you have a secondary monitor that is sometimes hooked up and sometimes not—something that’s pretty common for laptop users.
+The most common is if you have a secondary monitor that is sometimes hooked up and sometimes not — something that’s pretty common for laptop users.
 Sometimes, if you disconnect the secondary monitor without turning off the “extend desktop” setting in Windows or moving your windows back to your main monitor first, windows that were on the second monitor can get stranded.
-This can even happen with the new, more multi-monitor-friendly settings in Windows 8 and 10.
+This can even happen with the new, more multi-monitor-friendly settings in Windows 10 and Windows 11.
 This off-screen window problem can also happen sometimes if an app moves a window off screen and doesn’t move it back.
 But we have a couple of tricks that can help.